cran-simul/geometry-nnets-tensors-2026/index.md

-## Workshop on the Geometry of Tensors and Neural Networks (Wednesday 10th June 2026)
+## Workshop on the Geometry of Tensors and Neural Networks

 ![tenseur](tenseur.png)